johnsonn573/ASM_code_repository/README.md

 ## Downloading Raw Data
 Some raw data description:    \
-The raw data can be downloaded from SRR using fastq-dump from SRA tools.
-We performed this download on your human genetics Emory server (HGCC).
-More specifically, we ran the following scripts to download the data from SRR.    \
+The following scripts were used to download the data from SRR.    \
 \
 fastqdumpB01B02B03.sh    \
 fastqdumpB04_single.sh    \